 Credit Requirements for Senior Status

-In order to be recognized as a senior and placed in the senior class, students must have accrued at least 17 credits by the end of July prior to their senior year.
-If the student has not accrued the credits specified above, he/she will be designated as a junior and deemed not eligible to graduate the following June.
+In order to be recognized as a senior and placed in the senior class, students must have accrued at least 15 credits by the end of summer school prior to their senior year.
+If the student has not accrued the credits specified above, he/she will be designated as a junior and deemed not eligible to graduate the following year.

 Credit Requirements for Junior Status

-In order to be recognized as a junior, students must have accrued at least 10 credits by the end of July prior to their junior year.
+In order to be recognized as a junior, students must have accrued at least 10 credits by the end of summer school prior to their junior year.
 If the student has not accrued the credits specified above, he/she will be designated as a sophomore.

 Attainment of Academic Standard

-According to Wilson School District graduation policy (#217), besides the completion of the grades nine through twelve instructional programs, the students graduating in 2019 and thereafter, must demonstrate the attainment of academic standards in biology, literature, and algebra at the “Proficient” level on Keystone exams.
+According to Wilson School District graduation policy (#217), besides the completion of the grades nine through twelve instructional programs, the students graduating in 2022 and thereafter must demonstrate the attainment of academic standards in biology, literature, and algebra at the “Proficient” level on Keystone exams.

 Keystone End of Course Exams